 This article originally appeared on VICE Spain

 Given the state of the world today, you're pretty lucky to have a job.
-That's easy to forget though, when you're just returning from your summer vacation and only have grey skies and wet socks to look forward to in the months that lie ahead.
-Once you're back in that daily work routine, you know the healthy color on your face and butt will quickly fade, that project manager who's always breathing heavily and munching on a bag of raw almonds will be back at your side all day, and everything will be shit again.
-So yeah, no—not something to look forward to.
+That's easy to forget though, when you're just returning from your summer holiday and only have grey skies and wet socks to look forward to in the months that lie ahead.
+Once you're back in that daily work routine, you know the healthy colour on your face and bum will quickly fade, that project manager who's always breathing heavily and munching on a bag of raw almonds will be back at your side all day, and everything will be shit again.
+So yeah, no – not something to look forward to.

-It wasn't always like that—remember being eight and dying to get back to school after two excruciatingly long summer months of doing absolutely nothing?
+It wasn't always like that – remember being 8 and dying to get back to school after two excruciatingly long summer months of doing absolutely nothing?
 That feels like a very, very long time ago.
 That's why we asked a couple of kids and teenagers about what it's like for them to get back to school after the summer, and for some advice on how to deal with getting back to normal life.

 Carlota López, 5

-VICE: Grown-up people often fall into a deep, dark pit of despair when they have to return to work after their summer vacations.
+VICE: Grown-up people often fall into a deep, dark pit of despair when they have to return to work after their summer holidays.
 How do you feel about going back to school?

 Carlota: I'm not sad because I get to play with my best friend, Chester.

 What's the best thing about going back to school, and what's the worst?

 I like being with my friends, but the worst thing is getting up early in the morning.
 I don't like it when someone wakes me up.
 Sometimes, I dream about Esquitx – that's my favourite pony at my riding school – and when they wake me up from those dreams I get so angry.